CodeCabin/wp-google-maps/readme.txt

 == Changelog ==

+= 6.4.03 - 2017-02-17 - Low priority =
+* Added the ability for affiliates to make use of their affiliate IDs in the pro links
+* Added better SSL support
+* Added shortcode support for XML marker files

+= 6.4.02 - 2017-01-20 - Low priority =
+* Removed an echo that was incorrectly placed

+= 6.4.01 - 2017-01-20 - Low priority =
+* Added the ability for users to subscribe to our mailing list

+= 6.4.00 - 2017-01-11 - Medium priority =
+* Added an option to set default store locator address
+* Full screen map functionality added
+* Fixed a bug that caused custom css to be incorrectly escaped
+* Fixed the bug that caused the "save marker" button to not revert when an address couldnt be geocoded
+* Added caching notices to notify users to clear their cache when a marker is added or edited or when map settings were changed
+* Estonian translation added
+* Fixed the incorrect locale setting with the Google Maps API
+* Fixed a bug that caused the admin style sheet to load on all admin pages
+* Added the ability to change the gesture input
+* Fixed a bug that caused PHP warnings when a polygon or polyline had no polydata
+* Fixed a bug that caused non-utf8 characters within an address to cause the insertion of the marker to fail
+* Documented all PHP functions

 = 6.3.20 - 2016-09-27 =
 * Fixed a big that prevented the map from loading in a widget